Do You Have a Controlling Personality?

 In this way, the impulse to control serves a protective function against feelings of vulnerability, which controlling people associate with powerlessness.
 This is why they are often vigilant against appearing weak.

-All this makes sustaining intimacy with controlling people challenging because their behavior causes:
+All of this makes sustaining intimacy with controlling people challenging, because their behavior causes:

 The Good & Bad News

 People with controlling tendencies are frequently successful in their careers.
-They manage people, meet goals and are relentlessly goal driven.
-In business, they may rise to the top by working hard and surrounding themselves with employees who do their bidding and without questioning them.
+They manage people, meet goals, and are relentlessly goal-driven.
+In business, they may rise to the top by working hard and surrounding themselves with employees who do their bidding without questioning them.